 - Kipo and the Age of Wonderbeasts: The Treasure Squirrels are incredibly absent-minded Mute treasure hunters who tend to take what they perceive as treasure, hide it somewhere, then almost instantly forget about it.
 They cause some trouble by stealing Kipo's Prahm float with people hiding inside.

-- Screwy Squirrel, a recurring character in Tex Avery's cartoons introduced in the Trope Namer cartoon, Screwball Squirrel, is a prankster who messes with innocent people for no good reason.
+- Screwy Squirrel is a recurring character in Tex Avery MGM Cartoons introduced in the Trope Namer cartoon, Screwball Squirrel (1944).
+He's a prankster who messes with innocent people for no good reason.